unreso1veed/SeleniumPy/readme.md

 ---------
-Examples of autotests on Python Selenium written for sverh.tech
+UI Autotests for sverh.tech
 ---------
-based on Selenium

-includes local chromedriver

-#later will be removed

- based on public information, used only as example
+Includes autotests written on Selenium for main page and navigation menu Tests basic functionallity

+Based on the intellectual property of third parties, by open source.
+Using only as example.